Melotea/EvanLuOnlineResume/README.md

   <details><summary>Linux Essentials </summary>
 <h5> Description: </h5>
-  I completed the LPI Linux Essentals offed on at https://linuxacademy.com
+  I completed the LPI Linux Essentals offed at https://linuxacademy.com
   <ul>
     The LPI Linux Essentials include an overview of skills including:
     <li>How to Acesss an Linux Installation</li>